dsrao711/koinx-task/README.md

 # Koinx Task

-### Setup
+## Setup

--   Cloning the code
+### Cloning the code

 ```
-git clone
+git clone koinx-task
-cd
+cd koinx-task
 ```

--   Setting up the env variables
+### Setting up the env variables

 ```
 cp .env.example .env
 ```

-    Note: Make resure to add the values to the .env file
+    Note: Make sure to add the values to the .env file

 ### Starting the server